rianmcguire/1brc-ruby/slides.md

 Even in production, machines from different generations will behave differently.

-I'm not saying don't do any optimisation work locally, but it's something you should conscious of.
+It's something you should conscious of.
 -->
 ---

 # On your machine vs production

-- AMD Ryzen 5 2600 desktop (mid-range 2018 CPU, 6 cores)
+- AMD Ryzen 5 2600 desktop (mid-range 2018 CPU, 6 cores, 12 threads)
 - M2 MacBook Air (2022, 8 cores: 4 performance, 4 efficiency)

 ![center h:480](thermal.svg)